AmpersandJS/amp/README.md

 - Port the relevant underscore tests, run them with testling to make sure it all works.
 - Publish 1.0.0 of each of them and adhere to strict [semver](http://semver.org/) versioning.
 Ideally never pushing breaking changes at all (which seems unlikely anyway given the very limited scope).

+## Building, etc

+This stuff is crazy tedious so as much of it is scripted as possible.

+It all starts with the `packages` array in `package.json`.
+It contains a list.

+### Running all the tests:

+- run `npm test`

+### Adding a new package:

+- add its name to the `packages` array in `package.json`
+- run `npm run folders`
+- a new folder will be generated with all the basics, as a starting point

+### Building readmes:

+- Make sure the folder has `doc.md` file
+- run `npm run readmes`

+### Convert everything to relative requires and back

+- `npm run make-local`

 ## Let's discuss stuff in [issues](https://github.com/HenrikJoreteg/amp/issues)